grafclouds/portfolio/README.md

 ## 🌟Graf Clouds Portfolio
-**Graf-Clouds** an Engineering Company, makes IT operations simple.
-Working on Cloud Lifting and Shifting, Site Reliability, DevOps & SecOps.
+**Graf-Clouds** is an Engineering Company, making IT operations simple on Cloud with Lifting and Shifting projects Site Reliability, DevOps & SecOps for **6 years**.

 ---
 🚀 **[What We Do?](#what-we-do)**